danielharrell/does_music_move/does_music_move.md

 close to illusory even about our inhabitance of the world.
 And it explains why a question like
+"Are we dreaming right now?" has been raised in philosophy---for example, by
+Descartes.[^Descartes] For while
-"Are we dreaming right now?" has been raised in philosophy---for example, by Descartes.
-For while we may not be dreaming when we see anything move, there is arguably nothing in our inhabitance of the world to prove it.
+we may not be dreaming when we see anything move, there is arguably nothing in our inhabitance of the world to prove it.
 And we lack this proof, so